Draft IHS for importing pig semen

 A person consulted under section 23(3)(b), and that made a submission has 10 working days from the date this notification is sent to notify the Director-General of MPI if they intend to request an independent review in accordance with the Biosecurity (Process for Establishing Independent Review Panel) Notice 2015 – published on the this website on 26 June 2015 for the purposes of section 24 of the Biosecurity Act.

 A person seeking a review must be eligible to do so under the Notice [PDF, 642 KB]

 If no person notifies the director-general of an intention to request an independent review by 10 November 2017, this import health standard will be issued on 11 November 2017.

 From 21 July 2017 to 18 August 2017 the Ministry for Primary Industries (MPI) invites comment on the proposed changes to the Risk Management Proposal (RMP) and import health standard (IHS) for pig semen in relation to porcine reproductive and respiratory syndrome (PRRS) virus.
 MPI is not seeking comment on the content of the remainder of these documents as that consultation period was closed on 24 January 2017.
 The reason for the re-consultation of the PRRS requirements is that the World Organisation for Animal Health (OIE) Terrestrial Animal Health Code (the Code) chapter for Infection with Porcine Reproductive and Respiratory Syndrome Virus was adopted at the OIE General Session (May 2017).
 MPI is proposing to align the PRRS requirements in these documents to the Code chapter for PRRS.

 Have your say

-From 24 November 2016 to 24 January 2017 the Ministry for Primary Industries (MPI) invites comment on proposed changes to the import health standard (IHS) for pig semen.
+The Ministry for Primary Industries (MPI) invited comment on proposed changes to the import health standard (IHS) for pig semen.